What is CSPM (Cloud Security Posture Management)?

 Melody Hildebrandt, CISO, Fox

-6. Integration with broader security stack
+6. Integration with the broader cloud security ecosystem

 • Unified security management: Cloud security tools often integrate with broader security solutions, such as cloud-native application protection platforms (CNAPP), to provide a unified approach to securing your entire cloud ecosystem.
 Your security team gains a more holistic view by combining security information from multiple tools (e.g., workload protection, identity management, and vulnerability scanning).